ChrisTowles/blog/content/posts-in-progress/Keep a tool box repo.md

 Its job is to keep the thousands of scratch pads, scripts, notes and one off sql commands in.

-## why?
+## Why?

-because during a meeting, take a note down, got a todo. throw it in markdown and get it off your brain.
+Because during a meeting, take a note down, got a todo. throw it in markdown and get it off your brain.
 You can expand it into a better document but you have to get something stored in one form or another.

 Don't worry about it being pretty or anything.
 Just put it there.